datacarpentry/spreadsheets-socialsci/README.md

 METHODS OF DATA COLLECTION
 *******************************************************************************************************

-1. Describe the methods for data collection and / or provide links to papers describing data collection methods This is survey data relating to households and agriculture in Tanzania and Mozambique.
+1. Describe the methods for data collection and / or provide links to papers describing data collection methods:
+This is survey data relating to households and agriculture in Tanzania and Mozambique.
 The survey data was collected through interviews conducted between November 2016 and June 2017.
 This is a teaching version of the dataset, not the full version.

-2. Instrument information
+2. Instrument information:
 The survey was split into several sections:
 A - General questions about when and where the survey was conducted B - Information about the household and how long they have been living in the area